-Surgery may cause you to bleed more than expected, or get an infection.
-Even with treatment, cancer may return or spread.
+Cancer may return or spread.
 You may get a blood clot in your leg or arm.
 The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Caregivers will keep track of the amount of liquid you are getting.
 They also may need to know how much you are urinating.
 Ask how much liquid you should drink each day.
 Ask caregivers if they need to measure or collect your urine.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Blood tests may be used to check for signs of infection or to check your blood cell count.